Bit-Wasp/BitWasp/documentation/files/application/libraries/Bw_config.php.txt

 	/**
 	 * Site Title
 	 *
 	 * The title of the marketplace.
+Default is to be empty.
 	 */
 	public $site_title				= "";